 If you go online to search for website hosting services, the majority will promote Bluehost, an inexpensive but unreliable hosting service.
 These people are dishonest and here’s why.

 Bluehost is a neat (neat, not great) website host.
-There are several others which perform better in almost every aspect – uptime, speed, reliability, etc.
+There are several others that perform better in almost every aspect – uptime, speed, reliability, etc.

 But why does everyone promote Bluehost?

 We – affiliates – get a percentage of every sale (I do, too) for the products we promote – this is no secret.
 What makes Bluehost so popular, is that it gives the highest commission while being inexpensive, making it a perfect item to promote for bloggers.

 Here are some numbers and comparisons.

 |Popularity||Highly popular||Popularity declining|

 I host Photutorial with SiteGround and I have zero regrets.
 I too was pushed towards the Bluehost first but I had some doubts and did my research, during which I found many drawbacks of using Bluehost.